About the PhD Program

 The Supervisory Committee consists of the supervisor/co-supervisors, at least one additional graduate faculty member from the department and an additional graduate faculty member from any graduate unit.
 Additional members can be added if necessary.
 The Supervisory Committee meets with the student to review progress at least once a year, administers program exams, and regularly provides advice on future work.

-Progress review meetings must be held at least once per academic year, typically between April and June (or more often at the discretion of the Associate Chair, Graduate).
-The Supervisory Committee will assess progress and plans for the following year and prepares a PhD Annual Progress Report which must be submitted to the graduate office for review by the Associate Chair, Graduate.
-The report is recorded in the student’s ROSI record.
+Progress review meetings must be held at least once per academic year (or more often as required).
+In no case should the supervisory committee go more than 12-14 months without holding a meeting.
+At the progress review meeting the Supervisory Committee will assess progress and plans for the following year and provide feedback on the annual progress report, which must be submitted to the graduate office for review by the Associate Chair, Graduate no later than July 1.
+The report is recorded in the student’s departmental and Acorn records.
 It is the responsibility of the student to schedule progress report meetings.

-If a Supervisory Committee reports that a student’s progress is unsatisfactory in each of two consecutive meetings, various sanctions may be recommended, including ineligibility for fellowships or termination of registration.
-A student who, through their own neglect, fails to have a meeting in a given year will be considered to have received an unsatisfactory progress report from the committee.
+4.3.5 If a Supervisory Committee reports that a student’s progress is unsatisfactory in each of two consecutive meetings, various sanctions may be recommended, including ineligibility for fellowships or termination of registration.
+A student who, through their own neglect, fails to have a meeting within 12-14 months of their last meeting will be considered to have received an unsatisfactory progress report from the committee.

 Students will take a written and oral PhD Examination administered by the supervisory committee between June of year one and no later than December of year two.
 The purpose of the exam is to ascertain whether a student has obtained an adequate knowledge base to continue in the PhD program; to ascertain any knowledge gaps and suggest remedial action; and to provide a student with the opportunity to get a broad perspective on their chosen field of study.
 The scope and areas of concentration of the examination are to be jointly determined by the supervisory committee and the student.
 They are to be laid out in the draft comprehensive reading list and are to be confirmed in the first progress meeting.
 It is the responsibility of the supervisory committee to review and approve the draft reading list by a deadline established jointly by the supervisor and student.
 The scope of the exam cannot be changed after this stage.